Manjunath728/CI-WorkflowAutomation/backend/README.md

 To run the tests, use the command: `npm test` (replace with appropriate command for your tech stack)

-## Testing again last time to check if it works or not
+## Testing again last time to check if it works or not  . but this timw last
 's/\(tag:\s*\)[0-9]*/\1${{ steps.tag.outputs.TAG }}/'